Garllon/ruby-mentorship/lessons/9-object-orientation.md

 laptop1.weight # => 5
 ```

 Every class implicitly has a `new` method.
-Counter-intuitively to implement it the for it needs to
+Counter-intuitively to implement it the code for it needs to
 go into a method called `initialize`.
 Ruby magically directs a call of `new` on a class to its `initialize` method.

 Each instance of a class can be considered independent of its likes: